-Join Brad Batesole for an in-depth discussion in this video Target best practices, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Target best practices, part of LinkedIn Sponsored Content (2016).

 - [Voiceover] Targeting on LinkedIn is all about mixing the various targeting criteria to build an audience that isn't too broad or too niche.
 As you get your campaigns underway, you'll want to maintain a good-sized member target.
 You need a big enough audience so that you avoid exhausting your target audience, but if you get too broad, you're going to risk introducing members into your mix that aren't in the right target market.
 Consider separating your audiences into unique campaigns based on your targeting criteria.
 This'll help you better isolate groups that are engaging with your content, and identify which content resonates best with each audience.